But is it that simple?

 In itself, uric acid is harmless, but high levels (a condition known as hyperuricemia) can lead to gout.

 I deal with the process of how uric acid leads to gout pain (U-D-R-P) in more detail in the Explanation section.

 Uric acid is the final stage in the human metabolism of purines.
 Some of these purines can come directly from diet.
 But the vast majority comes from your own body.
 Because an enzyme, xanthine oxidase, drives this natural process.

 Although humans need some uric acid, an excess can cause problems if the natural processes get out of balance.
 There are many environmental and lifestyle factors that can trigger excess uric acid.
 I’ve dealt with specific triggers elsewhere.

 - Here, we’ll look at general causes of excess uric acid or hyperuricemia.
-The causes are either excess uric acid production or insufficient uric acid excretion.
-They fall into 4 main groups: –
+Because causes of high uric acid levels in the blood are either excess uric acid production or insufficient uric acid excretion.
+So there are 4 main reasons for high uric acid: –

 - Increased breakdown of cells through illness, starvation, exertion and other factors.

 - Increased production of uric acid from direct breakdown of food.
 Likely to be a small part of the problem, but can tip the balance.

 - Xanthine oxidase, in the liver, drives the final stages of purine metabolism, converting xanthine and hypoxanthine into uric acid.
 Injury and certain nutrition deficiencies appear to trigger increased xanthine oxidase activity.
 This can lead to an increase in the percentage of purines that convert to uric acid.

 - This complicated organ both secretes uric acid from the blood and reabsorbs it.
 The net effect will be either an increase or decrease in uric acid in the blood. pH levels and hydration are significant factors that affect this.
 There are many others including general health, medications, and heredity.